-See letter from Reed Smith.
+343 See letter from Reed Smith.

 One potential cost of the amendments is that information may be redacted that would not otherwise be afforded confidential treatment by the staff.
 However, based on previous experience and a review of confidential treatment requests, we believe that such instances will be rare.
 Over the past two fiscal years, about 11% of the confidential treatment requests granted by the Commission were revised by the registrant in response to staff comments to reduce and/or modify the requested redactions.
 In addition, over the past five fiscal years, very few confidential treatment requests were denied by the staff.
 Specifically, of the confidential treatment requests filed over the last five fiscal years, on average, approximately 1% were withdrawn because the staff determined that the information likely was material to investors.
+The determined that the information likely was material to investors.
 The determined and requests were rarely denied.
-Also during the past five fiscal years, on average, approximately 11% of confidential treatment requests filed were revised prior to the request being granted to limit the number of terms redacted based on likely materiality or overly broad redactions.
-Under the amendments, the Commission staff will continue its selective review of
+The denied were granted, and requests were rarely denied.
+The denied were revised prior to the request being granted to limit the number of terms redacted based on likely materiality or overly broad redactions.
+The denied confidential treatments, the Commission staff will continue its selective review of